dawranadeep/24FA_git/Lecture/03_Hypothesis_testing.md

 * Even if we have only $3$ observations, we can estimate both $\mu$ and $\sigma^2$.
 * But, are they any good?
 How confident are we?
-* To analyze our confidence in the estimate, we need to study confidence interval.
+* To analyze the reliability of the estimate, we use confidence interval.

 ## CI (contd.)